shommel/LEGO-django/README.md

 ### Accessing Admin Page

 If you need to access the django-admin backend, simply go to ```localhost:8000/admin``` and login with your ```superuser``` account information from before.

+## Things to note

+As I said above, the site can be optimized a tad more.
+Just because I wanted to timebox the first part of this project, I did not finish the link redirectipn after registering for an account and updating account information.
+So after clicking the buttons on their respective screens, it may seem like nothing happened.
+However, if you click the navigation bar and continue on to the login/home screen, you can see the necessary actions were taken.

+Any and all feedback/comments are welcomed.